Use of Elbow Crutches

 Your clinician will advise you on whether you can put weight through the affected leg whilst using the crutches; this will depend on the type of injury you have sustained.
 It is very important you follow this advice to give you the best chance of recovery.

-The section below give a step by step guide to how to use the elbow crutches depending on what weight you are allowed to put through the affected leg.
+The section below gives a step-by-step guide on to how to use the elbow crutches depending on what weight you are allowed to put through the affected leg.

 What is the correct crutch height?